NGEET/fates-release/README.md

 This is the developer repository of the Next Generation Ecosystem Experiment Tropics’ (NGEE-T) model: the Functionally Assembled Terrestrial Ecosystem Simulator (FATES).

-For more information on the FATES model, see our here:  https://github.com/NGEET/fates-release/wiki/FATES-release-background
+For more information on the scientific background of FATES, see here:  https://github.com/NGEET/fates-release/wiki/FATES-release-background

 ## Important: